 What’s New?

-• [DIMVA 2025] In April 2025, one paper about multi-language security patch analysis was accepted by DIMVA 2025.
+- [DIMVA 2025] In April 2025, one paper “An Empirical Study of Multi-Language Security Patches in Open Source Software” accepted by DIMVA 2025.

-• [CSAW 2024] In October 2024, the context-aware patch generation paper was selected as one of the 15 finalists of the CSAW 2024 ARC.
+- [CSAW 2024] In October 2024, our paper “What IF Is Not Enough?
+Fixing Null Pointer Dereference With Contextual Check” selected as one of the 15 finalists of the CSAW 2024 Applied Research Competition.